Natasha David

 Natasha David is a German-born American bartender, mixologist, and author.
-In 2014, David opened the cocktail bar Nitecap on New York's Lower East Side, which was acclaimed by critics and became known for its selection of boilermakers, slushies, and spritzers.
-David also competed on Iron Chef America.
-Nitecap closed in September 2020 due to the pandemic concerning Covid-19.
-In 2022, David authored the cocktail recipe book Drink Lightly, which features 100+ recipes for low and no-alcohol drinks.
-David has consulted for notable restaurants and bars such as Soho Grand Hotel and Roxy Hotel.
+In 2014, David opened the critically acclaimed cocktail bar Nitecap on New York's Lower East Side.
+David has also competed on Iron Chef America.
+In 2022, David authored the cocktail recipe book Drink Lightly.
 Her cocktail recipes have been featured in many publications and books, such as New York Times, Bon Appetit, and The Essential Cocktail Book.
-Ms. David has also been awarded as Zagat's 30 under 30, Eater's Bartender of the Year, StarChef's Rising Star, and Imbibe Bartender of the Year.
-She co-owns You & Me Cocktail with her husband Jeremy Oertel.
-The company is responsible for a range of projects including Paul Sevigny’s Baby Grand and the forthcoming revamp of Pravda‘s cocktail program.
+David has also been awarded as Zagat's 30 under 30, Eater's Bartender of the Year, StarChef's Rising Star, and Imbibe Bartender of the Year.
+Her consultancy company You & Me Cocktail is responsible for notable projects such as Paul Sevigny’s Baby Grand and the revamp of Pravda‘s cocktail program.

 Early career

 Born in Germany, David moved to New York City at 18 and began bartending.
 She took on bartending roles at Woodsen & Ford, Danny Meyers’ Maialino, Keith McNally's Pullino's, Maison Premiere, Mayahuel, and Donna before opening Nitecap with Alex Day and David Kaplan.